 For advisers registered with the SEC (and notice-filed in one or more states), there may also be different triggers that necessitate licensing, registration, or notice filing of an IAR depending on the employee’s place of business, and pursuant to the individual state’s de minimis rules and the federal definition of investment adviser representative under Rule 203A-3 of the Investment Advisers Act of 1940.
 This federal definition of investment adviser representative carves-out persons that (i) Do not on a regular basis solicit, meet with, or otherwise communicate with clients of the investment adviser, or (ii) Provide only impersonal investment advice that does not purport to meet the objectives or needs of specific individuals or accounts.
 Thus, what triggers IAR licensing and registration for a state-registered adviser may not necessarily be the same for a federally-registered adviser.

-As a side note, be wary of Texas, Louisiana and New Hampshire, as each state has funky de minimis rules as I explained in a prior article.
+As a side note, be wary of Texas, Louisiana, Nebraska and New Hampshire, as each state has funky de minimis rules as I explained in a prior article.

 Employee or Independent Contractor